"Susan is a fearless fighter, defending the underdog and insisting their rights are protected. A sharp and clever advocate."

 In addition to crime she has a Public Law practice, acting for defendants, NGOs and other organisations, building on her experience in the NGO sector.

 As the Director of Rights Watch (UK) she was responsible for advocacy, campaigning and strategic litigation to hold the UK government to account for human rights abuses in conflict settings.
-Her evidence to the Select Committee on Inquiries Act 2005 was repeatedly cited in their report and recommendations: The Inquiries Act 2005: post-legislative scrutiny.
+Her evidence to the Select Committee on Inquiries Act 2005 was repeatedly cited in their report and recommendations.

 As Director of Médecins du Monde UK she oversaw delivery of humanitarian aid and submitted evidence at the UN level (Human Rights Commission, Committee on Economic Social and Cultural Rights, Special Rapporteur on the Human Rights of Migrants) and European level (Council of Europe Commissioner for Human Rights).